All students take three Shared Passage courses.

 Students who do not pass the sophomore seminar and students who transfer to the College after the Sophomore year must work with the Dean of the Sophomore Class to identify an appropriate substitution.

-Senior capstones focus on integrating students' Kalamazoo College experiences and preparing them for future lives beyond "K." Interdisciplinary in nature, senior capstones allow students from a variety of majors to apply diverse aspects of their Kalamazoo education to an interesting topic or problem.
+Senior-level courses in the Shared Passages Program focus on integrating students' Kalamazoo College experiences and preparing them for lives beyond 'K.' Disciplinary senior seminars integrate students' experiences inside and outside a particular major, while interdisciplinary senior seminars provide a liberal arts capstone experience, allowing students from a variety of majors to apply diverse aspects of their Kalamazoo College education to a specific topic or problem.

 Students who do not pass the senior capstone must work with the chair of their major department or with the Dean of the Senior Class to identify an appropriate substitution.